MCQ Microbiology culture media part I

-Selective media – Used for the expansion of only selected microorganisms. for instance , if a microorganism is immune to a particular antibiotic, like ampicillin or tetracycline, then that antibiotic are often added to the medium so as to stop other cells, which don’t possess the resistance, from growing.
+Selective media – Used for the expansion of only selected microorganisms. for instance, if a microorganism is immune to a particular antibiotic, like ampicillin or tetracycline, then those antibiotics are often added to the medium so as to stop other cells, which don’t possess the resistance, from growing.

-These few samples of general media types provide some indication only; there are a myriad of various sorts of media which will be wont to grow and control microbes.
+These few samples of general media types provide some indication only; there is a myriad of various sorts of media that will be wont to grow and control microbes.

 #PharmacyInfoline #mcq #microbiology